-- 4 a finding under Section 4(b). - (d) A responsible health-care professional who is informed that an individual has created or revoked an advance health-care directive, or that a surrogate for an individual has been - 7 appointed, designated, or disqualified, shall: - (1) document the information as soon as reasonably feasible in the individual's medical record; and - (2) if evidence of the directive, revocation, appointment, designation, or disqualification is in a record, request a copy and, on receipt, cause the copy to be included in the individual's medical record. - (e) Except as provided in subsections (f) and (h), a health-care professional or health-care institution providing health care to an individual shall comply with: - (1) a health-care instruction given by the individual regarding the individual's health care; - (2) a reasonable interpretation by the individual's surrogate of an instruction given by the individual; and - (3) a health-care decision for the individual made by the individual's surrogate to the same extent as if the decision had been made by the individual at a time when the individual had capacity. - (f) A health-care professional or a health-care institution may refuse to provide care consistent with a health-care instruction or health-care decision if:
+(d) A responsible health-care professional who is informed that an individual has created or revoked an advance health-care directive, or that a surrogate for an individual has been appointed, designated, or disqualified, shall:

+(1) document the information as soon as reasonably feasible in the individual's medical record; and

+(2) if evidence of the directive, revocation, appointment, designation, or disqualification is in a record, request a copy and, on receipt, cause the copy to be included in the individual's medical record.

+(e) Except as provided in subsections (f) and (g), a health-care professional or health-care institution providing health care to an individual shall comply with:

+(1) a health-care instruction given by the individual regarding the individual's health care;

+(2) a reasonable interpretation by the individual's surrogate of an instruction given by the individual; and

+(3) a health-care decision for the individual made by the individual's surrogate in accordance with Sections 17 and 18 to the same extent as if the decision had been made by the individual at a time when the individual had capacity.

+(f) A health-care professional or a health-care institution may refuse to provide health care consistent with a health-care instruction or health-care decision if:

+(1) the instruction or decision is contrary to a policy of the health-care institution providing care to the individual that is based expressly on reasons of conscience and the policy was timely communicated to the individual or to the individual's surrogate;

+(2) the care would require health care that is not available to the professional or institution; or to provide care for that reason;

+(3) compliance with the instruction or decision would:

+(A) require the professional to provide care that is contrary to the professional's religious belief or moral conviction if other law permits the professional to refuse

+(B) require the professional or institution to provide care that is contrary to generally accepted health-care standards applicable to the professional or institution; or

+(C) violate a court order or other law.

+(g) A health-care professional or health-care institution that refuses to provide care under subsection (f) shall:

+(1) as soon as reasonably feasible, inform the individual, if possible, and the individual's surrogate of the refusal;

+(2) immediately make a reasonable effort to transfer the individual to another health-care professional or health-care institution that is willing to comply with the instruction or decision; and

+(3) either:

-1 (1) the instruction or decision is contrary to a policy of the health-care institution 2 providing health care to the individual that is based expressly on reasons of conscience and the 3 policy was timely communicated to the individual or to the individual's surrogate; 4 (2) the care would require care or treatment that is not available to the 5 professional or institution; or 6 (3) compliance would: 7 (A) require the professional or institution to provide care that is contrary to 8 generally accepted health-care standards applicable to the professional or institution; or 9 (B) violate a court order or other law.
-10 (g) A health-care professional or health-care institution that refuses care under subsection 11 (f) shall: 12 (1) as soon as reasonably feasible, inform the individual, if possible, and the 13 individual's surrogate of the refusal; 14 (2) immediately make a reasonable effort to transfer the individual to another 15 health-care professional or health-care institution that is willing to comply with the instruction or 16 decision; and: 17 (A) if care is refused under subsection (f)(1) or (2), provide life-sustaining 18 care and care needed to keep or make the individual comfortable, consistent with accepted 19 medical standards to the extent feasible, until a transfer is made; or 20 (B) if care is refused under subsection (f)(3), provide life-sustaining care 21 and care needed to keep or make the individual comfortable, consistent with accepted medical 22 standards, until a transfer is made or, if the professional or institution reasonably believes that a 23 transfer cannot be made, for at least [10] days after the refusal.
+(A) if care is refused under subsection (f)(1) or (2), provide life-sustaining care and care needed to keep or make the individual comfortable, consistent with accepted medical standards to the extent feasible, until a transfer is made; or

+(B) if care is refused under subsection (f)(3), provide life-sustaining care and care needed to keep or make the individual comfortable, consistent with accepted medical standards, until a transfer is made or, if the professional or institution reasonably believes that a transfer cannot be made, for at least [10] days after the refusal.